Chaste/Chaste.github.io/site/content/docs/user-tutorials/cardiac-executable/Propagation3d.md

+---
-# 3D on a realistic cardiac geometry
+title: "3D on a realistic cardiac geometry"
+draft: false
+layout: "single"
+images: []
+---

 ### Getting the data